qubitrenegade/qubitrenegade.github.io/_posts/2018-02-07-ChefDK-Rakefile.md

 ---
 layout: post
 title:  "ChefDK: Rakefile for common tasks"
-# date:   2018-02-01 12:13:57 -0700
+date:   2018-02-07 12:08:21 -0700
 categories: Chef ChefDK
 ---

 ## Introduction

-Good practice is to run rubocop, foodcritic, and ChefSpec (rspec) tests before pushing your changes, as we've [talked about before]().
+Good practice is to run rubocop, foodcritic, and ChefSpec (rspec) tests, and test kitchen before pushing your changes, as we've [talked about before]().

 And it's really not THAT much to type every time to go: